+Recently it was awarded the status of World Surfing Reserve, one of just 12 locations across the whole globe.
 You can learn more about Croyde’s status as a World Surfing Reserve here.

 Is Croyde Bay good for surfing?

-Croyde offers fantastic waves when conditions align, famed for its fast low tide barrels the waves here can be world-class on their day.
+Croyde offers fantastic waves when conditions align.
+Famed for its fast low tide barrels, the waves here can be world-class on their day.

-While Croyde does offer waves all the way through the tide the best waves are generally found two hours on either side of low tide.
+While Croyde does offer waves all the way through the tide, the best waves are generally found two hours on either side of low tide.

-Croyde is without a doubt one of the most famous surf spots in the UK, surpassed only by the surfing mecca that is Newquay and its many surrounding beaches.
+Croyde is undoubtedly one of the most famous surf spots in the UK, surpassed only by the surfing mecca Newquay and its many surrounding beaches.

 Surf spots at Croyde Bay

-The south of Croyde Bay provides predominantly left-handers that can break off the rocky area to the south of the bay.
-The waves here can be slightly mellower than on the rest of the beach but paddling out can be a bit of a slog when the wave size increases.
+The waves break further out here, making them slightly mellower than on the rest of the beach, but paddling out can be a bit of a slog when the wave size increases.